disintegration/imaging/README.md

 # Imaging

-Package imaging provides basic image manipulation functions (resize, rotate, crop, etc.) as well as simplified image loading and saving.
+Package imaging provides basic image manipulation functions (resize, rotate, flip, crop, etc.) as well as simplified image loading and saving.
 This package is based on the standard Go image package.
 All the image manipulation functions provided by the package take any image type that implements `image.Image` interface, and return a new image of